202 – I Threw Myself On the Lord

 Loneliness and lack of control over my life, overwhelmed me.

-I almost called Karen for prayer support, because I don’t even have a prayer partner here! –amazingly, restraint came because it would have been a very unwise use of money.
+I almost called Karen for prayer support, because I don’t even have a prayer partner here! –amazingly, restraint came because it would have been a very unwise use of money to make the long-distance call across the country!

 BUT GOD SAVED ME! without my calling anyone.